 misleading or deceptive conduct means conduct to which section 16C applies.

-[Section 16A inserted by No. 59 of 2011 s.
+[Section 16A inserted: No. 59 of 2011 s.
 20.]

 16B.
 Application of Division

 (1) In addition to a retail shop lease to which or in relation to which this Division would otherwise apply, this Division also applies to or in relation to a retail shop lease that was entered into —